 Even Bolder!
 This year we’re proud to present our biggest festival yet!
 With five mainstage shows, an improv night, salon discussions, staged readings, talkbacks, and workshops, there’s something for everyone!

 Accessible!
 All performances and SOUND OFF events are accessible for both Deaf and hearing audiences.
 Most shows are in American Sign Language (ASL) and all shows will have interpretation for both languages where necessary.
 In addition, ASL/English Interpreters are available throughout the festival to provide communication services for all patrons with their visit.

 Affordable!
 SOUND OFF is dedicated towards making theatre affordable for all audiences.
-In addition to free events throughout the festival, all mainstage shows have a portion of their tickets as Pay-What-You-Will – where patrons can contribute what they feel the show is worth, or pay what they are able.
+In addition to free events throughout the festival, all mainstage shows have a portion of their tickets as Offer-What-You-Will – where patrons can contribute what they feel the show is worth, or pay what they are able.
 These tickets are available in person at least two hours prior to the start of each performance – first come, first serve – at the ATB Financial Arts Barns Box Office.

 Unparalleled Theatre experience

 Hold on tight as we crank up the intensity during SOUND OFF's five-day extravaganza as North America’s only ongoing Deaf theatre festival.
 Come experience a unique theatre showcase unlike any other offering performances that are rich, dynamic and evocative for all audiences!

 SOUND OFF is sponsored with special funding from the Canada Council for the Arts, Canadian Heritage, and Field Law.